Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is especially relevant in the world of business due to its impact on a variety of aspects:
+Emotional intelligence is especially relevant in the business world due to its impact on various aspects:

 Key Takeaways

-- Emotional intelligence entails understanding and managing emotions effectively.
+• Emotional intelligence is the art of understanding and managing emotions efficiently.

-- The ability to be emotionally intelligent is essential for decisions, communication, relationships and leadership.
+• The ability to be emotionally intelligent is essential for decisions, communication, relationships, and leadership.

 Additional Information